-Objective Confidence – The Key to Thriving in an Interview
+Objective Confidence – The Key to Thriving in an Interview - Job Search Strategies

 The other day I read an article that debated the merits of so-called “Stress Interviews”.
 (Find it here.)
 It’s a technique that’s sometimes found in certain high stress job fields, such as the tech industry and marketing.
 Simply put, the interviewer doesn’t just ask a candidate how they’d handle a stressful situation but attempts to create a stressful situation in the interview by asking odd, off-putting or provocative questions.
 The author explains who might use these techniques, why they use them and then cites several expert opinions about them.